-With a unique natural beauty the village is located about 700m above sea level, on the glacier valley of Serra da Estrela.
-Visit to the Burel Factory at Manteigas.
+With a unique natural beauty, the village is located about 700m above sea level, on the glacier valley of Serra da Estrela.
+Visit the Burel Factory at Manteigas.

 Small village with houses made of a unique type of stone, very common of that region called shist.

 A village that has a mystical meaning in the international Sephardic history.
 A village with a big connection to the jewish history.
 Here you’ll have the opportunity to visit: the Castle, the Jewish Museum and the Hebrew tombstone, the BET ELIAHU Synagogue and the Jewish Quarter.

 Overnight in: Belmonte

 Its considered the most Portuguese village of the country.
 Its origins date back to the Paleolithic, conquered from the Moors by D. Afonso Henriques in 1165, and later donated to the Knights Templar who built a castle, under the orders of its Grand Master.
 This village is characteristic for its granite houses and nested shale in the middle of huge granite blocks.